dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

 #### Rust example:
 1. install [wasi-sdk](https://github.com/WebAssembly/wasi-sdk), [wasmtime](https://wasmtime.dev), [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html)
+3. write your Rust program
-3. .proj
+3. `project.csproj`
 ```xml
   <Target Name="CompileAndRun" BeforeTargets="Build">
     <Exec Command="cargo build --target wasm32-wasi --release">
     <Exec Command="wasmtime run path_to_compiled_rust_program.wasm" />
 </Target>
 ```
-4. dotnet build
+4. `dotnet build`

 This is quite cumbersome and does not provide a way to pass parameters to the "task" or get outputs from it.

-## Goals for the Wasm task feature
+## Goals for the Wasm tasks feature
 1. specify how a Wasm/WASI task should communicate with MSBuild, and what it should contain to be recognized as a task
-2. Write an `ITaskFactory` and a supporting `ITask` that given a `.wasm` file implementing that interface and runs it as an MSBuild task
+2. Write an `ITaskFactory` and a supporting `ITask` classes that when passed a `.wasm` file implementing required functions runs it as an MSBuild task
-3. Rust demo task
+3. Demos/examples

 ### Prototype features
 Prototypes are implemented in [https://github.com/JanProvaznik/MSBuildWasm](https://github.com/JanProvaznik/MSBuildWasm)
 - [ ] WasmExec class taking a .wasm file as a parameter - just runs the file with Wasmtime
-    - nudges the user to parametrize access to resources, but does not do anything interesting
+    - nudges the user to parametrize access to resources
 - [ ] WasmTask - creating tasks from .wasm files
     - [x] Specification for what should this .wasm file export and how it will be ran
-    - [ ] ITaskFactory that gets custom parameters from the xml
+    - [ ] ITaskFactory that let's msbuild use task parameters defined inside the .wasm module
 - [ ] Rust example
-- [ ] .NET example
 #### User Experience
 1. The user Writes a task in Rust based on the template.
 2. The user adds the task to their .proj file and it runs and logs as if it were a C# task.